kaushik2901/deep-research-assistant/README.md

-# Deep Research Agent 🧠
+# Deep Research Assistant 🧠

-An intelligent research agent with ambiguity detection and clarification capabilities that automates comprehensive deep research workflows and generates professional research reports.
+An intelligent research assistant with ambiguity detection and clarification capabilities that automates comprehensive deep research workflows and generates professional research reports.

 ## Overview

-The Deep Research Agent is an advanced AI-powered tool that transforms vague or ambiguous research queries into comprehensive, well-structured research reports.
+The Deep Research Assistant is an advanced AI-powered tool that transforms vague or ambiguous research queries into comprehensive, well-structured research reports.
 It uses multiple specialized agents working in coordination to ensure high-quality research output while maintaining an intuitive user experience.
 The agent not only conducts research but also synthesizes findings into professional HTML reports with proper structure, references, and formatting.

 ## Current Status ✅